okritvik/AR-Code-Decoding-and-Cube-Projection/README.md

 2B) python3 project1_2b.py
 		or
 python project1_2b.py
-The command depends on the configuraton of the python in your system
+<br><br>The command depends on the configuraton of the python in your system

 ## IMPORTANT: